jessbudd/eleventyone-blog-2019/src/site/blog/automate-ticket-availability-scraping.md

 Then compare the availability status in the data store with the availability status from this instance.

-If they're the same, we can just do nothing.
+If they're the same, we can bail out and do nothing.
 I don't need an email notification to tell me nothing has changed.

 If they're different and availability _has changed_, then send me an email to tell me what the current state is.